ULL-ESIT-PL/babel-learning/doc/earley-return.md

 # Early return pattern in JavaScript

-> The Early Return pattern is a coding technique where a function or method is stopped as soon as a specific condition is met and evaluates to true.
+> The Early Return pattern **is a coding technique** where a function or method is stopped as soon as a specific condition is met and evaluates to `true`.
 Instead of proceeding with the rest of the function's logic, the method immediately returns a value or performs an action based on the condition's outcome.

 **This pattern avoids unnecessary nesting of code** and helps streamline the flow of execution, leading to more readable and concise code.